-Today I want to share how I made my own stencil and how I used that stencil to make curtains for my living room.
+Today I want to share how I made my own stencil and how I used that stencil to make curtain panels for my living room.

 Not only do I love this bag, I love that color.
 As I was admiring my pretty, new camera bag, it hit me.
 This is the perfect accent color for the living room.
 I knew I wouldn’t find ready-made curtains in exactly that color, so I took a picture of that bag with my iphone and headed off to Lowe’s to get my paint.
 (Why didn’t I just take the bag????).
 The color is SunRose.